horijon/Multithreading/readme.txt

         4) ConcurrentSkipListMap
 		4) ConcurrentSkipListSet
         Use ConcurrentHashMap where a lot of concurrent addition happens followed by concurrent reads later on.
-        It is not atomic, so while iterating, reading and writing is goind at the same time, then we better take help of atomic wrapper classes
+        It is not atomic, so while iterating, reading and writing is going at the same time, then we better take help of atomic wrapper classes
 5) Use Runnable if no return type expected.
 	Use Callable and future.get() if return type expected.